KentarouTakeda/hexo-reveal-embed/README.md

 ### Configuration

 You can configure the behavior of reveal.js from your blog's `_config.yml`.

+#### `config`

+The `reveal.config` settings will be passed to reveal.js as is.
+The list of reveal.js settings can be found [here](https://revealjs.com/config/).

 For example, to enable URL Fragment and Browser History for a slide in full screen view:

 ````yaml
 reveal: